 Chinese centenarians are likely to be familiar with long-simmering herbal soups.
 Herbs are carefully chosen to regulate various body functions.
 In China, there are many books on this subject.

 The Japanese are notorious for living longer than people in most other countries.
 Miso soup has been a staple food in Japan for centuries.
-In traditional Japanese restaurants, you can order miso soup with breakfast, lunch or dinner.
-Miso is a combination of soybeans and yeast which is aged for months, and sometimes even years.
-The resulting fermented paste can be used not only for soup, but for many other dishes as well.
+In traditional Japanese restaurants, you can order miso soup with breakfast, lunch, or dinner.
+Miso is a combination of soybeans and yeast, which is aged for months, and sometimes even years.
+The resulting fermented paste can be used not only for soup but for many other dishes as well.
 Miso helps to alkalize the body and boost your immune system.
-Miso contains antioxidants and and other anti-aging properties that can help to preserve the beauty of your skin.
+Miso contains antioxidants and other anti-aging properties that can help to preserve the beauty of your skin.

 Soup is an inexpensive way to stretch your food dollars at different times in your life when you need to.
 Back in my college days when money was tight, I’d often make University Soup.
 Making soup from inexpensive foods like potatoes, garlic and onion can help to keep your food costs down.
 Believe it or not, many people are living off America’s waste.
 Dive!

 By the way, The Onion is a great ingredient to keep around.